 Project proposals must have a total project cost of at least $20,000.
 The applicant must be the intended owner and manager of the property to be acquired.

-A maximum of 50% of the total eligible project costs not to exceed a maximum grant of $500,000.
+Grants are reimbursed based up to 50 percent of the total eligible costs.
+The maximum grant award is $500,000 (for a total project cost of $1,000,000).
 Costs must be incurred and paid for before reimbursement can be made.
-Applicants are eligible to receive more than one grant.
 Significant progress must be completed on active projects before an additional proposal can be submitted.

-The 2014-2018 State Comprehensive Outdoor Recreation Plan (SCORP) is Minnesota's outdoor recreation policy plan.
-This plan was developed with the input of Minnesota outdoor and natural resource leaders.
+The 2020-2024 State Comprehensive Outdoor Recreation Plan (SCORP) is Minnesota's outdoor recreation policy plan.
+This plan was developed with public and stakeholder input.
 It establishes outdoor recreation priorities for Minnesota to assist outdoor recreation and natural resource managers, the state legislature, and the executive branch in decision-making about the state's outdoor recreation system and sets out criteria for awarding grants consistent with these identified priorities.
-This program focuses on the Strategic Direction, Acquire Land and Create Opportunities in the SCORP Plan specifically identified under Strategic Acquisition.
+This program focuses on the Strategic Direction, Acquire Land and Create Opportunities in the SCORP specifically identified under Strategic Acquisition.

 The project review priorities will assess the natural resource qualities of the site such as endangered, threatened, rare or special concern species or communities, high quality native terrestrial or aquatic ecosystems, ecological viability, outstanding geological or physiographic features, protection of water quality and potential vulnerability to exotic species.